-7. This Statement contains terminology relating to Entry Capacity which is used in the Licence for the purposes of distinguishing between National Grid's capacity obligations and revenue treatments.
-It should be noted that although this terminology exists, it does not change the capacity products that Shipper Users procure through
+- 7. This Statement contains terminology relating to Entry Capacity which is used in the Licence for the purposes of distinguishing between National Grid's capacity obligations and revenue treatments.
+It should be noted that although this terminology exists, it does not change the capacity products that Shipper Users procure through established UNC processes e.g. Firm NTS Entry Capacity and Interruptible NTS Entry Capacity. - 8.
+The terminology and relationships relating to Firm Entry Capacity are provided below to assist the reader in interpreting this Statement.

-&lt;sup>5 A PARCA, a Planning and Advanced Reservation of Capacity Agreement is a bilateral agreement which allows non-code parties (Reservation Parties) or Users (Reservation Users) to reserve Quarterly NTS Entry Capacity and / or Enduring Annual NTS Exit (Flat) Capacity ahead of its registration to the User or, as the case maybe, a Nominated User (nominated by the Reservation Party).
-A Shipper User, or a Reservation Party, may apply for Firm Interconnection Point Capacity above the prevailing level of Technical Interconnection Point Capacity, at an IP ASEP, by entering into an IP PARCA.
-Provision of a demand indication in accordance with UNC EID E, is the method by which the Shipper User or Reservation Party can participate in the IP PARCA process.
-National Grid will not release Funded Incremental Obligated Entry Capacity, at an IP ASEP, by any other process.
+&lt;sup>3 A PARCA, a Planning and Advanced Reservation of Capacity Agreement is a bilateral agreement which allows non-code parties (Reservation Parties) or Users (Reservation Users) to reserve Quarterly NTS Entry Capacity and / or Enduring Annual NTS Exit (Flat) Capacity ahead of its registration to the User or, as the case maybe, a Nominated User (nominated by the Reservation Party).